Insuring your car on Market Value vs Sum insured

-For most of us when we purchase comprehensive car insurance, the basis of the coverage for our car is that of “Market Value”.
+For most of us when we purchase comprehensive car insurance, the basis of coverage for our car is typically determined by its “Market Value”.
 But sometimes, you notice that the quotation you received indicates “Sum Insured”.
 Your choice of policy will impact the amount of the insurance pay-out should you file a claim for theft or total loss.

 What is market value car insurance?

-Market value car insurance is generally the go-to method for valuing a car.
-Your insurer will use the information they have about your vehicle to calculate its probable value in the current open market at the point of total loss
+Market value car insurance is the standard method for valuing a car.
+Your insurance provider will use the information they have about your vehicle to estimate its likely value in the current market when it's declared a total loss.

-The premiums tend to be lower than insuring your car for a higher sum insured.
-However, there is a level of uncertainty about what compensation you will receive from your insurer if your car is written off.
-If you dispute the amount your insurer assigns your vehicle’s worth, you can speak with the insurer or if the dispute escalates, to the Financial Industry Disputes Resolution Centre.
+The premiums for market value car insurance policies are often lower than those for policies that insure your car for a specific "Sum Insured."
+However, there is a degree of uncertainty regarding the exact compensation you would receive from your insurer if your car is written off.
+If you disagree with the amount assigned by your insurer for your vehicle's worth, you can discuss the matter with the insurer.
+If the dispute escalates, you can seek resolution through the Financial Industry Disputes Resolution Centre.

 Market Value | Sum Insured |